Bait 3D: Plot

-In the parking garage, Kyle, Heather, and Ryan have been cut off from the others, surviving the flooding of the car park as their cars were sealed when the water hit and they thus escaped the initial water damage.
+In the parking garage, Kyle, Heather and Ryan have been cut off from the others, surviving the flooding of the car park as their cars were sealed when the water hit, and they thus escaped the initial water damage.
 Ryan helps the couple escape from their drowned car, but a second great white shark is revealed.
-Kyle ditches the dog, Bully at the last second and they manage to get to temporary safety.
+Kyle ditches Bully at the last second, and they manage to get to temporary safety.
 After several unsuccessful attempts at luring the shark away, Ryan decides to join them on top of his flipped van, but the shark gives chase.
-Ryan successfully gets onto the flipped van but Kyle falls and is devoured.
+Ryan successfully gets onto the flipped van, but Kyle falls and is devoured.

-Inside the supermarket, the remaining group make a plan to catch their shark so they can swim to safety.
+Inside the supermarket, the remaining group makes a plan to catch their shark so they can swim to safety.
 Jaime manages to swim to the butcher section and grab a hook with meat to use as bait.
-The shark does not go for the bait, so fellow survivor, Kirby (Dan Wyllie) grabs a hook and puts it through Naomi's shirt, using her as bait.
+The shark does not go for the bait, so fellow survivor Kirby grabs a hook and puts it through Naomi's shirt, using her as bait.
 Kirby is revealed to be Doyle's partner, who changed out of his clothes and mask so the others wouldn't know he was the murderer.
 Doyle stabs Kirby with a makeshift harpoon and throws him into the water with the hook.
 Naomi is pulled from the water as the shark devours Kirby, catching its jaw on the hook and ensnaring itself in the trap.
 Josh apologizes to Tina, feeling guilty over her brother's death, but Tina reassures him and kisses him.

 Below, Bully is found alive.
 Heather's new-found hope inspires Ryan to start banging on the pipes, calling for help.
 Jaime hears Ryan's call and with Josh goes to rescue him.
 Below, they are alerted to the second shark's presence.
 Josh and Jaime find her dad's car, which has a shotgun and taser in it.
-Josh kills the shark with the shotgun and the four of them get back into the supermarket.
+Josh kills the shark with the shotgun, and the four of them get back into the supermarket.
 A tremor strikes as they are all swimming to the entrance, breaking the first shark loose.
 Josh kills the shark with the taser as Doyle wires a truck jammed in the entrance to explode, breaking a hole in the debris and freeing them.
-The survivors leave the supermarket, reaching the severely damaged city and Tina asks Josh what to do now.
-At sea, a seagull swoops low over the water and a shark jumps out and devours it.
+The survivors leave the supermarket, reaching the severely damaged city, and Tina asks Josh what to do now.
+At sea, a seagull swoops low over the water, and a shark jumps out and devours it.